alice838/IBM-Call-for-Code-Phyto/README.md

 ### IBM AI service(s) used

 - IBM Weather Data APIs: The Weather Data APIs provide soil and weather conditions according to the user's location.
+In our solution, it provides the temperature, total precipitation, and relative humidity of the user's location.
 - IBM Watson Studio: The IBM Watson Studio enables the creation and deployment of machine learning models.
-It is used to build a classification prediction model.
-It uses the information from the Weather Data APIs to select the most suitable phytoremediation plant.
+In our solution, we have used secondary datasets on the optimal growth conditions of phytoremediation plants.
+This dataset is fed into a IBM Watson Studio machine learning model.
+The best model was a decision tree classifier, which is then implemented in the solution.
+The model can therefore select the most suitable phytoremediation plant given the parameters of temperature, total precipitaiton, and relative humidity.
+To run the model, refer to "How to run the project" below.

 ### Solution architecture